magnuskahr/P2P-Eksamensnoter/Mobile Ad-hoc Networks and Wireless Sensor Networks.md

 In AODV link failures are handled by also marking it at a $\infty$ cost, propagated to a peers nabos which uses the route.
 Now whenever a route to the node is needed again, it will be discovered using a higher sequence number.

-* properties
-	* cheaper only maintained active routes
-	* small, simple table lookups, comparing numbers etc
-	* functions well in low traffic
-	* in high traffic, the initial cost can be high

-#### DSR

-And just for fun, lets get a quick overview of yet another reactive protocol, called Dynamic Source Routing.

-> * **DSR**
-> * Reactive
-> * `request and replies` it too uses request and replies, but in a very different way, where the intermediate nodes wont remember anything from it
-> * `Request builds path` when the request is broadcaster, it is modified to keep the path in itself.
-Meaning that it start by containing A, then AB, then ABC and such
-> * `replies` if the network is bidirectional, the reply can simply go through the reverse path, but is it unidirectional, the destination can simple send a request against the source, and in that message let the request-path piggyback to prevent loop.
-> * `radio geared` Here it is shown that it truly is a radio-geared protocol because it supports being unidirectional.
-Also it can con
-* ~~if memory is available, it can store the routes now if it has multiple to the same, if one breaks, it has a backup~~

 ### Energy Efficient

 Lets briefly discuss how MONATs could be more energy efficient.

-We could implement some power control, where we adjust what the cost metric is measured on, to measure the power consumption instead of f.x. hops.
-Therefor, we could end up in routes that are longer, but will use less power to transmit.
-It could also be, that these routes allow for the transmission range to be downgraded again to control the power usage.
+We could use routes that are longer, but will use less power to transmit.
+It could also be, that these routes allow for the transmission range to be downscaled to control the power usage.

 > * **Power Control**
 > * longer, cheaper paths